M.S. in Nursing - Nurse Educator

 - Licensure to practice as a Registered Nurse in the State of Maine or multi-state compact license (by date of admission)

-- A pre-admission interview with nursing faculty
+- A pre-admission meeting with nursing faculty to discuss goals and program of study

 The admission evaluation process begins once we’ve received all your application materials.
 Before you apply, please review the application instructions.
 When you’re ready to apply, please submit the following: